 - Scroll down and select FaceTime from the menu.

 And it’s that simple!
-If you want to enable the feature anytime, just repeat the steps and toggle on the switch.
+If you want to enable the feature anytime, repeat the steps and toggle it on.

-I have often stated that, and now would like to iterate it, Apple thinks about all the details.
-And while we are ok with not looking into the eyes of our video caller, eye contact does make all the difference.
-Especially in the given times when meeting in person is a bit difficult and risky.
+I have often stated that and would like to reiterate it, Apple thinks about all the details!
+And while we are ok with not looking into the eyes of our video caller, eye contact makes a difference.
+Especially in the given times when meeting in person is difficult and risky.